almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 - **Bendris Snvertson**, a Snvert Artificier looking for useful tech to take home
 - **Geliah Sivvith**, a Lacinum Specter that is running from his past
 - **Raorik**, an Elderforged Monk that is seeking clues to their past
+- **Lippus Heints Godoosebrt**, a Lefantian mercenary that didn't fit in with his kind
 - **Nekol**, a Teztec Druid with a lust for adventure and an interest in death
 - **Sigmane Clanless**, an Orc fighter that was exiled from their clan
 - **Bamo**, a Kobold that is seeking a new life outside of their small world